(973) 383-2222 Consultation

 • Minimal pain

-• Lowest recurrence rate among all flap procedures (between 1 and 5%)
+• Lowest recurrence rate among all flap procedures (less than 1%)

 Who gets pilonidal disease?